sunil-srinivasa/sunil-srinivasa.github.io/LeetCode.md

 What if we change the game so that players cannot re-use integers?

-For example, two players might take turns drawing from a common pool of numbers of 1..15 without replacement until they reach a total >= 100.
+>For example, two players might take turns drawing from a common pool of numbers of 1..15 without replacement until they reach a total >= 100.

 Given an integer maxChoosableInteger and another integer desiredTotal, determine if the first player to move can force a win, assuming both players play optimally.

 You can always assume that maxChoosableInteger will not be larger than 20 and desiredTotal will not be larger than 300.

-Example

-Input:
+>Example: Input:
 maxChoosableInteger = 10
 desiredTotal = 11

-Output:
-false
+Output: false

 Explanation:
 No matter which integer the first player choose, the first player will lose.